- Service Advisories

 The first thing that you should always do is check the Service Status under which Winnipeg Transit is operating.
-If Blue or Red Priority Service is in effect, then any results received through the Open Data Web Service may not be reliable.
+If an Emergency Service Plan is in effect, then any results received through the Open Data Web Service may not be reliable.
 Here is an example that fetched the current Service Status:

-If this returns "blue" or "red" service, you should stop here and inform your users accordingly.
+If this returns "esp-1", "esp-2", or "esp-3" service, you should stop here and inform your users accordingly.
 Their best bet in these cases is to visit winnipegtransit.com for the latest information.
 In all but these exceptional cases, this query will return "regular", so continue to Step 2.

 Step 2: Find Nearby Stops